Furbearer Hunting & Trapping

 - A person shooting raccoons during the raccoon hunting season shall use a .22 caliber rimfire firearm or a shotgun with #2 shot or smaller.

-- A light may be used to illuminate and shoot raccoon once treed by a dog, or dogs, during the raccoon hunting season.
+- A light may be used to illuminate and shoot a raccoon once treed by a dog, or dogs, during the raccoon hunting season.
 A light may also be used to illuminate a raccoon once treed by a dog, or dogs, during the training season.

 How to measure a body-gripping trap: